 Square Online is a website builder built to serve small businesses.
 The portal offers the self-ship option, which can work if your order volume is really low.
 Or you can integrate your Square store with ShipBob.
 As Square’s first 3PL integration partner, ShipBob’s technology easily integrates with Square’s ecommerce platform.
 All you have to do is sync your store and products with ShipBob’s dashboard and send ShipBob your invenytory.

-After integrating your store, any orders that are placed from your Square Online store will automatically be sent to ShipBob to the fulfillment center where inventory is stored.
-Click here for an overview of the features and capabilities for ShipBob’s Square fulfillment integration.
+After integrating your store, any orders that are placed from your Square Online store will automatically be sent to ShipBob to the fulfilment centre where inventory is stored.
+Click here for an overview of the features and capabilities for ShipBob’s Square fulfilment integration.